 Teal Pumpkin Sign

-I like to print out a Teal Pumpkin sign (add pic from purple folder) and put it out front to help spread the word about what a Teal Pumpkin means.
+I like to print out a Teal Pumpkin sign and put it out front to help spread the word about what a Teal Pumpkin means.
 FARE offers free signs, flyers, yard signs, and Teal Pumpkin Kid’s Activities Sheets on their Free Resources Page.

 They have a lot of great print outs and guides available for anyone who wants to get more involved.